 - New Homes Built The number of new homes built in the Bay Area has not kept pace with the demand, resulting in longer commutes, increasing prices, and exacerbating issues of displacement and homelessness.
-The number of homes constructed in Atherton decreased 1% from 2010 to 2020, which is below the growth rate for San Mateo County and below the housing growth rate of the region's housing stock during this time period (4% and 5% respectively). - Home Prices and Rents Housing prices in Atherton are unaffordable to most residents and workers in the town and are much less affordable than the region as a whole.
+The number of homes constructed in Atherton decreased 1% from 2010 to 2020, which is below the growth rate for San Mateo County and below the housing growth rate of the region's housing stock during this period (4% and 5% respectively). - Home Prices and Rents Housing prices in Atherton are not seen as affordable to most residents and workers in the region.
 Given high job growth and low housing growth in the county, the cost of housing in Atherton has increased significantly in the past decade:

 - Sales Price In 2020, the average sales price of a single-family home in Atherton was approximately \$7,897,800.
 Home prices increased by 196% from 2010 to 2020. - Rental Prices Rental prices increased by 60% from 2009 to 2019.
 The median rent in 2019 was \$3,200.
-To rent a typical apartment without cost burden, a household would need to make \$128,320 per year. - Housing Type In 2020, 98% of homes in Atherton were single family detached, 2% were single family attached, 0.2% were small multifamily (2-4 units), and 0% were medium or large multifamily (5+ units).
-Moreover, Atherton's housing consists of more detached single-family homes than the region as a whole (98% as compared to 52% in the Bay Area)
+To rent a typical apartment without cost burden, a household would need to make \$128,320 per year.